esmbly/design/README.md

 ## Transformers
-An **esmbly** transformer is basically a module that receives an AST which it then modifies (like for instance turning Flow annotations into TypeScript).
+An **Esmbly** transformer is basically a module that receives an AST which it then modifies (like for instance turning Flow annotations into TypeScript).
 The idea is that you should be able to compose your own chain of transformations, e.g. first using the JSDoc transformer for transforming `JSDoc -> TypeScript` and then the WebAssembly transformer to output WebAssembly.

 #### Initial ideas
 - **Flow**: Transforming from Flow to TypeScript (and possibly offering other targets/utilities as well).